Ben Elliot: Personal life

 Elliot married Mary-Clare Winwood, US-born daughter of the musician Steve Winwood, in Gloucestershire in 2011.
 They have two sons and live in West London.
 Elliot is a member of 5 Hertford Street, a private members' club in Mayfair, London.
-His son Arthur was a page of honour to his grand aunt, Queen Camilla, at her coronation on 6 May 2023.
+His son Arthur was a page of honour to his great aunt, Queen Camilla, at her coronation on 6 May 2023.
+Later that year Elliot, along with his mother and wife, was invited to ride in the King's procession at Royal Ascot.

 Honours

 Elliot was appointed a Knight Bachelor on 9 June 2023 as part of the 2022 Prime Minister's Resignation Honours.